 You can also schedule a meeting from inside Teams itself, using the calendar.
 Inside your Teams calendar, you can choose ‘Meet Now’, ‘Schedule meeting’ or ‘Live event’.

 My organisation uses Teams, but I can’t see the calendar tab in Teams.
 Why is this?

-It may be that your employer quickly deployed Teams and your IT department has still to integrate it with Office 365.
+It may be that your employer quickly deployed Teams and your IT department has still to integrate it with Microsoft 365.
 For the moment, use the Outlook Add-in.
 If you don’t see the Outlook add-in, a quick re-install of the Teams client usually clears this up.

 What’s the difference between scheduling a meeting on Teams and a live event?

 A scheduled meeting enables people to come together using voice, video and online chat.
 A live event is like a webinar, where you are presenting one to many.